 60. What is entropy?

-A thermodynamic quantity representing the amount of energy in a system that is no longer available for doing mechanical work.
+A thermodynamic quantity that represents the amount of energy in a system that is no longer available for doing mechanical work.
 Amount of energy in a system not available for work.
-Lowest amount of organization system can achieve.
+The lowest amount of organization system can achieve.

 61. What is Fahrenheit?